 |Yuehong Gongfu Black Tea (粤红工夫红茶)

 |Tieguanyin Gongfu Black Tea (铁观音红茶)

 |Huangbo Village, Lantian Town, and Anxi County in Fujian Province

 Broken Black Tea

-Steps of Infusion of Black Tea
+Steps of Infusion for Black Tea

-Observing the Color and Smelling the Fragrance
+4. Observing the Color and Smelling the Fragrance

 As the tea cools down, you can fully enjoy its delicious taste.

 Visit the Tea Fanatics' Favorite Tea Origin with China Highlights

 Fujian Province is a province located in southeast coastal area with the capital city is Fuzhou and the short name is Min (闽，mǐn).
 In China, it is one of the earliest open provinces for foreign trade.